Mfanafuthis/Poised/README.md

 * [Acknowledgements](#acknowledgements)
 * [Contact](#contacts)
 ## GENERAL INFORMATION
 The program capture project details and updated the existing ones.
-It also stores the information of all personel involved in the project, like contractor's information
+It also stores the information of all personnel involved in the project, like contractor's information
 ## TECHNOLOGIES USED
 * Eclipse
 ## FEATURES